Compulsory education

 All children and young people have a right to development.
 To be well prepared for the future, it is important to receive education.
 This significantly increases opportunities for employment.

-All children residing in the Netherlands have a right to education.
-Parents/caregivers must ensure that their child is enrolled in a recognized school.
-This is stated in the Compulsory Education Act 1969.
+Parents or guardians must ensure that their child is enrolled in an accredited school.
+This is stipulated in the Compulsory Education Act of 1969.

 Children are subject to compulsory education from 5 to 16 years of age

-Many children enter an elementary school at age 4.
-They are not yet subject to compulsory education at that time.
-Compulsory education begins on the first day of the month after the child turns 5 and ends at the end of the school year in which they turn 16.
+Many children start elementary school at age 4.
+They are not yet required to attend school at that age.
+Compulsory education begins on the first school day of the month following the child’s 5th birthday and ends at the end of the school year in which the child turns 16.

 Young people are required to qualify from 16 to 18 years of age

-Sometimes there are circumstances or problems that lead to school absenteeism or even school failure.
-The compulsory attendance officer then supports and guides children, adolescents and their parents/caregivers to find their way back to school.
+Sometimes circumstances or problems can lead to truancy or even dropping out of school.
+In such cases, the truancy officer supports and guides children, young people, and their parents or guardians to help them find their way back to school.

-Support to education or employment for young people between the ages of 18 and 23
+Young people between the ages of 18 and 27

-Young people between the ages of 18 and 23 are no longer subject to the Compulsory Education Act.
-Nevertheless, we would like to see these young people also leave school with a starting qualification.
-After all, a starting qualification increases the chances on the labor market.
-In our region, schools and municipalities work together with the Doorstroompunt.
-A Doorstroompunt consultant can help you find a suitable education, work or a combination of these.
-Feel free to contact them via the website www.lerenwerkt.nu.
+Young people between the ages of 18 and 27 are no longer subject to the Compulsory Education Act.
+Nevertheless, it is important that these young people also leave school with a basic qualification.
+A basic qualification improves their prospects in the job market.
+In our region, schools and municipalities work together with the Doorstroompunt (DSP).

 School absenteeism